wso2/open-mcp-auth-proxy/README.md

 1. [Register]([url](https://asgardeo.io/signup)) and create an organization in Asgardeo
 2. Now, you need to authorize the OpenMCPAuthProxy to allow dynamically registering MCP Clients as applications in your organization.
 To do that,
    1. Create an [M2M application](https://wso2.com/asgardeo/docs/guides/applications/register-machine-to-machine-app/)
-         1. [Authorize this application](https://wso2.com/asgardeo/docs/guides/applications/register-machine-to-machine-app/#authorize-the-api-resources-for-the-app) to invoke “Application Management API” with the `internal_application_mgt_create` scope.
+         1. [Authorize this application](https://wso2.com/asgardeo/docs/guides/applications/register-machine-to-machine-app/#authorize-the-api-resources-for-the-app) to invoke "Application Management API" with the `internal_application_mgt_create` scope.
              ![image](https://github.com/user-attachments/assets/0bd57cac-1904-48cc-b7aa-0530224bc41a)
          2. Note the **Client ID** and **Client secret** of this application.
 This is required by the auth proxy